nmathewson/tor/doc/HACKING/CircuitPaddingDevelopment.md

 The circuit padding framework is the official way to implement padding defenses in Tor.
-It may be used in combination with application-layer defenses, or on its own.
+It may be used in combination with application-layer defenses, and/or obfuscation defenses, or on its own.

 Its current design should be enough to deploy most defenses without modification, but you can extend it to provide new features as well.
 Section